 The short answer about epilepsy and car insurance is no, the condition does not factor into your auto insurance premium calculations.
 In Ontario, insurance companies cannot increase rates based on health conditions.
 An insurance company cannot ask about medical status as a condition for selling insurance.
 Therefore, epilepsy should have no effect on its own for the price a driver pays for coverage.

-However, epilepsy can affect a motorist’s driver’s licence.
-Without a current, valid licence, that motorist cannot legally drive.
+However, epilepsy can affect a motorist’s driver’s license.
+Without a current, valid license, that motorist cannot legally drive.

 How Do Medical Conditions Affect My Driver’s Licence?

-The MTO reviews the reports and decides on the status of that person’s licence.
-At that time your licence is suspended with conditions or the MTO asks for more information.
-The Ministry reinstates the licence upon the meeting of medical and informational conditions.
+The MTO reviews the reports and decides on the status of that person’s license.
+At that time your license is suspended with conditions or the MTO asks for more information.
+The Ministry reinstates the license upon the meeting of medical and informational conditions.

 Can I Drive While I Have Epilepsy or Other Seizure Disorder?

-Yes, as long as your condition meets criteria.
+Yes, as long as your condition meets the criteria.

 - Medication controls your condition and: